 email@example.com | @MaryAgnesCarey

 Heidi de Marco, Multimedia Reporter and Producer, was a freelance video journalist and photographer specializing in work abroad, including a series of short-form videos about artisans in Guatemala supported by Novica and National Geographic.
-She was a managing editor for El Pueblo in Los Angeles prior to moving to India for a post-graduate program in at the International Center for Journalists.
+She was a managing editor for El Pueblo in Los Angeles prior to moving to India for a post-graduate program at the International Center for Journalists.
 Heidi also studied Spanish-language broadcast journalism at UCLA.

 firstname.lastname@example.org | @Heidi_deMarco